 Dulles CBP Arrests Alleged Nigerian Heroin Smuggler

-The U.S. Attorney's Office for the Eastern District of Virginia is prosecuting Martins.
+The U.S. Attorney's Office for the Eastern District of Virginia is prosecuting Halimat.

-"ICE HSI agents and CBP officers continue their close collaboration to stop drug smugglers before they can get their dangerous product into our communities," said John P. Torres, special agent in charge of ICE HSI in Washington, D.C., "ICE HSI is committed to working with our federal, state and local partners to investigate those individuals and organizations that attempt to exploit perceived vulnerabilities at our borders."
+"ICE HSI agents and CBP officers continue their close collaboration to ensure that drug smugglers are identified and apprehended," said John P. Torres, special agent in charge of ICE HSI in Washington, D.C.
+"ICE HSI is committed to working with our federal, state and local partners to investigate those individuals and organizations that attempt to exploit perceived vulnerabilities at our borders."

 Ingesting narcotics pellets for smuggling is a high-risk proposition for the carrier.
 It can lead to incarceration when they are caught, and lead to an almost certain and painful overdose should a pellet breach inside a carrier's intestines.

 CBP routinely conducts random inspection operations on arriving and departing passengers searching for narcotics, currency, weapons and other prohibited or illicit products.